gcaccaos/EP1/README.md

 # Artificial Intelligence project
 ## Travelling Salesman Problem

-This is my solution for the first project for the Artificial Intelligence's course at the Polytechnic University of São Paulo in 2018.
+This is my attempt at solving the first project of Artificial Intelligence's course at the Polytechnic School of the University of São Paulo in 2018.